-Remember, our 4th Grade Bake Sale takes place on Wednesday, May 17th.
-Our bake sale cannot take place without our wonderful parent volunteers to assist with set-up, monitoring/helping students with service and sales and clean up.
+Remember, our 4th Grade Bake Sale takes place on Thursday, May 12th.
+Our bake sale cannot take place without some wonderful parent volunteers to assist with set-up, monitoring/helping students with service and sales and clean up.
 Volunteers are needed between 10:00-1:00.
-Please email me if you are able to assist.
+Please email me ASAP if you are able to assist.
 Thank you!

-Social Studies: Washington Mountain and River Test: The test will take place next Tuesday May 9th.
+Social Studies: Washington Mountain and River Test: The test will take place next Tuesday May 11th.
 All students have a study sheet with one blank side to help with review.
-There is also an online site to review for this test.
+Remember, there is also an online site to review for this test.
 There will be a word bank for the test.

 Math: Look for corrected fraction tests in your child’s filer.
 We have begun the second fraction chapter, which focuses on adding and subtracting fractions.
 Most math homework will be completed in class this week.